DaggieBlanqx/Task-Tracker/README.md

 At the surface, this looks like any other To-Do app.
 Trust me, it is not.
+In fact, it has nothing to do with task tracking or to-dos.
+It is a demo.
 It is a quest to break Vite, React, Express and try to bind them neatly.

 <details open>